Power Macintosh 5200 LC

-The Power Macintosh 5200 LC and Power Macintosh 5300 LC were a line of personal computers that are a part of Apple Computer's Power Macintosh, LC, and Performa families of Macintosh computers.
-When sold to the consumer market, the machines were marketed as variations of Performa 5200 and Performa 5300.
+The Power Macintosh 5200 LC and Power Macintosh 5300 LC are a line of personal computers that were a part of Apple Computer's Power Macintosh, LC, and Performa families of Macintosh computers.
+It was mainly sold in the North American education market.
+When it was sold to the consumer market, they were marketed as the Performa 5200 and Performa 5300.

 The Power Macintosh 5200 LC was introduced in April 1995 with a PowerPC 603 CPU at 75 MHz as a PowerPC-based replacement of the Macintosh LC 500 series.
 Later models switched to the PowerPC 603e CPU and used model numbers above 5300, but kept the same motherboard design.
 Unlike previous education models, which prepended the model number with "LC", the 5200 / 5300 models use the Power Macintosh designation of Apple's main workstation line of the time, with "LC" appended to the end.

-The 5200 is closely related to the 6200, which use the same logic boards in desktop cases without integrated monitors.
+The 5200 is closely related to the 6200, which uses the same logic boards in desktop cases without integrated monitors.

-In an editorial, MacWorld Magazine's Editor-In-Chief, Adrian Mello, wrote of the 5200: "The all-in-one design exhibits a lot of the same spirit that Apple vested in the original Macintosh.
+In an editorial, MacWorld Magazine's Editor-in-Chief, Adrian Mello, wrote of the 5200: "The all-in-one design exhibits a lot of the same spirit that Apple vested in the original Macintosh.
 A deceptive minimalism belies this machine's utility and value.
 Apple has again figured out how to package a full-featured computer into the simplest possible shape. [...]
 Its predecessors, which include the Performa 520, 550, 575 and now 580, all offer good functionality and value, but they lack the 5200's design integrity.
 In comparison, their efforts to mimic the appearance of a conventional three-piece desktop computer just made them look clumsy."

 Production of the 5200 and 5300 models was discontinued in the first half of 1996, with the PowerPC 603e-based Power Macintosh 5260 (with Performa 5260CD and 5270CD variants) and Power Macintosh 5400 (with Performa 5400CD, 5410CD and 5420CD variants) being offered as replacements at different price points.
 The 5260 retained the overall design of the 5200 and was sold at a similar price point with similar features, but shared no parts other than the stand and lower faceplate.
-The more expensive 5400 was also visually similar but with a significantly different motherboard that offered PCI instead of NuBus expansion.
+The more expensive 5400 was also visually similar but with a significantly different motherboard that offered PCI instead of Processor Direct Slot expansion.

 Hardware

 The 5200 LC uses a 75 MHz PowerPC 603 CPU.
 The 5300 LC replaced the CPU with the newer and faster PowerPC 603e, though the rest of the Quadra 630-derived architecture remained unchanged.

 The monitor is a 15" shadow mask CRT with a 12.8" viewable size.
 Supported resolutions are 640x480 @ 60 Hz, 640x480 @ 66.7 Hz, 800x600 @ 60 Hz, 800x600 @ 72 Hz, and 832x624 @ 75 Hz.

+The 5200 LC and 5300 LC contains a Processor Direct Slot for expansion, as well as an L2 cache slot for an optional L2 cache card.